 Many thanks to Hans from Ztijl Design for the Van Doorn catalogue picture.

 Burned Copper & Glass Pendant Lamps

-Materials: Burned copper, amber/cognac coloured glass.
+Materials: Round conical lampshades.
+Made of burned copper and amber-cognac coloured glass.
 Black painted aluminium lid on top of the lampshade.
-Bakelite socket.
+Bakelite E27 socket.

 Cord Length: 80 cm / 31.49’’

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preffered.

 Other versions: Innumerable versions were made of these burned copper & glass pendant lamps.

 These lamps in all forms and sizes are always attributed as Raak Amsterdam lamps, produced in the Netherlands and designed by Nanny Still-Mackinney.
 Unfortunately there is absolutely no proof for it.
 On the contrary, these lamps never appear in a catalog published by Raak, not even a lamp in this style.
 Also, you will never find a lamp with a Raak label on it.
 When you do a search for them, numerous models appear.
 All Raak and Nanny Still… Strange indeed.